 What Goes In Has To Come Out

 Don’t be ashamed, it’s natural and everyone goes, but this kind of going has you really thinking about a resolution rather than what you could have done differently.
-What is done is done but how can you help yourself gain some relief from the cramping and the diarrhea?
+What is done is done but how can you help yourself gain some relief from the cramping and diarrhea?
+Grab an anti-diarrheal.

 Water Is Your Best Friend